ace-wg/actors/draft-ietf-ace-actors.md

    If RS continuously measures time but can't connect to AS or another trusted source of time, time drift may have to be accepted and it may be harder to manage revocation.
-However, it may still be able to handle short lived access rights within some margins, by measuring the time since arrival of authorization information or request.
+However, RS may still be able to handle short lived access rights within some margins, by measuring the time since arrival of authorization information or request.

-   Some categories of devices in scope may be unable measure time with any accuracy (e.g. because of sleep cycles).
+   Some categories of devices in scope may be unable to measure time with any accuracy (e.g. because of sleep cycles).
 This category of devices is not suitable for the use cases which require measuring validity of assertions and authorizations in terms of absolute time.